arskom/spyne/doc/source/manual/03_types.rst

 Enum
 ----

-The :class:`spyne.model.enum.Enum` type mimics the ``enum`` in C/C++ plus some additional type safety.
-It's part of the Spyne's SOAP heritage so its being there is most for compatibility reasons.
+The :class:`spyne.model.enum.Enum` type mimics the ``enum`` in C/C++ with some additional type safety.
+It's part of the Spyne's SOAP heritage so its being there is mostly for compatibility reasons.
 If you want to use it, go right ahead, it will work.
 But you can get the same functionality by defining a custom ``Unicode`` type via: ::